Table of Contents

-COCD has advisory boards of director who is the highest decision-making body and guides the strategic direction of the organization.
-The boards of director consist of five professional who are a chair person, a deputy-chair person, a treasurer, and two board members.
+COCD has an advisory Board of Directors.
+It is the highest decision-making body and guides the strategic direction of the organization.
+The Board of Directors consists of five professionals including a Chairperson, Deputy-chairperson, Treasurer, and two board members.

 Executive Management Committee

-The management committee was recognize by Ministry of Interior comprise of three persons: executive director, program manager and finance and admin manager.
+The management committee was recognized by Ministry of Interior and comprises of three members: Executive Director, Program Manager, and Finance and Admin Manager.